‘Flash drought’ brings dust and dread to southern farmers

 “It is frustrating with the weather, complicated by cattle prices not as high as we’d like to see them,” he said.
 “So if you are forced to sell, then you’re going to have less income.
 It just all plays into the frustration of trying to make a living farming.”

-At a farm where people come to see the kangaroos, camels and other wildlife in Cartersville, Georgia, owner Scott Allen points out the “baked mud” and cracked Earth in the bed of a small stream near his zebras.
+At a farm where people come to see the kangaroos, camels and other wildlife in Cartersville, Georgia, owner Scott Allen points out the “baked mud” and cracked earth in the bed of a small stream near his zebras.
+The natural spring water is nearly dried up, so he’s using municipal water.

 “It’s been probably better than 60 days since we had any precipitation that amounted to anything,” Allen said.
 “The dust is just relentless.”

-The animals are fine, he said, but he now must use water from the city since the drought has nearly dried up the natural spring water on the farm.

-Crops are also suffering.
-Nearly a quarter of the cotton crop in Texas is in poor or very poor condition, the USDA crop report shows.
-In Texas, more than 13 million people — more than half of the state’s population — are experiencing drought conditions, the center reported.
-And extreme drought spread into several new areas of central and eastern Texas in recent weeks.
+The USDA crop report shows nearly a quarter of the cotton crop is in poor or very poor condition in Texas, where more than 13 million people — more than half the state’s population — are experiencing drought conditions, the center reported.
+Extreme drought spread into several new areas of central and eastern Texas in recent weeks.

 The situation is also dire in North Carolina, where 40% of the cotton and 30% of the corn is in poor or very poor shape.
 In Georgia, nearly 20% of the peanut crop is in poor or very poor condition, the report shows.

 The heat has played a large factor, forecasters say.
 In August, high temperatures and humidity sent the heat index soaring across the South.
-The heat index — what it actually feels like —rose to 121 degrees (49.4 Celsius) in Clarksdale, Mississippi, on Aug.
-12. The heat stuck around into October, bringing record-high temperatures as the month began.
+The heat index — what it actually feels like — rose to 121 degrees (49.4 Celsius) in Clarksdale, Mississippi, on Aug.
+12. And that heat stuck around, carrying record high temperatures into October.
 Several Alabama cities this year have seen their hottest October temperature ever recorded.

-A new report on the drought is expected later Thursday showing the damage already done, but now Bagwell and other farmers are concerned about the long-term outlook as late October is among the driest periods of the year in the South.
-There is one hope for farmers: Long-range forecasts point toward above-normal precipitation in the Southeast later this month, according to the Climate Prediction Center.

-In coming years, climate change is expected to intensify droughts and increase their frequency, scientists warned in the National Climate Assessment released by the White House last year.

 The combination of dry weather and intense heat can create drought conditions relatively quickly, resulting in a “flash drought.”